sashaegorov/docker-alpine-sinatra/README.md

 docker rmi $(docker images -q)
 ```

-## OS X

-Use Vagrant.
-In `Vagrantfile`, port forwarding setting included!
+## If you are on macOSX

+Just use Vagrant.
+Run and login into Vagrant box:
 ```
-vagrant up
+vagrant up && vagrant ssh
 ```

-and
+After successful login:
 ```
-vagrant ssh
+cd /vagrant
 ```
+Check `Vagrantfile` content for more information and configuration details.

 ## Playing with `curl`